MicrosoftDocs/power-platform/power-platform/alm/plugin-component.md

 activity assembly, except you must also register one or more *steps* which identify the conditions under which the plug-in should be executed by Common Data Service.

-To begin, follow these instructions to [register a plug-in and step](../developer/common-data-service/register-plug-in.md) by using the Plug-in Registration tool.
-Next, we'll create a solution and then add the plug-in assembly and step to the solution by using the modern maker interface<!--What is this?
-Is the reader going to understand it, and is it important that it be said? -->.
+To begin, follow these instructions to [register a plug-in and step](/powerapps/developer/common-data-service/register-plug-in.md) by using the Plug-in Registration tool.
+Next, we'll create a solution and then add the plug-in assembly and step to the solution by using the modern maker interface.
 The example "Followup" plug-in and step registration we'll use is shown in the following illustration.

   ![Registered plug-in and step](media/plugin-registration-summary.PNG "Registered plug-in and step")